ruro122020/Free-Games/README.md

  ```
 Then open the index.html file in your browser and you should see a list of free games with some basic information and a link to start playing the game.
 Happy gaming!

+## Contribution

+If you like to contribute please don't hesitate to make a pull request with your cool ideas!
+If you find any bugs create an issue and I'll be more than happy to look into.
+Thank You!